ConceptJunkie/CoolNumbers/README.md

 In simpler terms, these are 4 lists of prime numbers constructed from repeating strings of 2 digits up to 750 times, and then subtracting 2 and 1, and adding 1 and 2, respectivelty from the resulting number.

+## polydivisibles

+These files list all polydivisible numbers for base 2 through base 15.
+I have generated more bases, but the files are getting really large.